Azure-Samples/active-directory-dotnet-daemon/README.md

 ### Step 3:  Configure the sample to use your Azure AD tenant

-In the steps below, ClientID is the same as Application ID or AppId.
+In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 Open the solution in Visual Studio to configure the projects

 #### Configure the service project

 1. Open the `TodoListService\Web.Config` file
-1. Find the app key `ida:Tenant` and replace the existing value with your AAD tenant name.
+1. Find the app key `ida:Tenant` and replace the existing value with your Azure AD tenant name.
 1. Find the app key `ida:Audience` and replace the existing value with the App ID URI you registered earlier for the TodoListService app.
 For instance use `https://<your_tenant_name>/TodoListService`, where `<your_tenant_name>` is the name of your Azure AD tenant.

 #### Configure the client project

 1. Open the `TodoListDaemon\App.Config` file
-1. Find the app key `ida:Tenant` and replace the existing value with your AAD tenant name.
+1. Find the app key `ida:Tenant` and replace the existing value with your Azure AD tenant name.
 1. Find the app key `ida:ClientId` and replace the existing value with the application ID (clientId) of the `TodoListDaemon` application copied from the Azure portal.
 1. Find the app key `ida:AppKey` and replace the existing value with the key you saved during the creation of the `TodoListDaemon` app, in the Azure portal.
 1. Find the app key `todo:TodoListResourceId` and replace the existing value with the App ID URI you registered earlier for the TodoListService app.
 For instance use `https://<your_tenant_name>/TodoListService`, where `<your_tenant_name>` is the name of your Azure AD tenant.